GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

-# Physics-Informed Random Projection Neural Networks for the Numerical Solution of Stiff ODEs and DAEs
+# Random Projection PINNs for the Numerical Solution of Stiff ODEs and DAEs

 If you use or modify for research purposes this software, please cite it as below:

-Fabiani, G., Galaris, E., Russo, L., Siettos, C., Parsimonious Physics-Informed Random Projection Neural Networks for Initial Value Problems of ODEs and index-1 DAEs.
-Chaos, 2023.
+**Fabiani, G., Galaris, E., Russo, L., Siettos, C., Parsimonious Physics-Informed Random Projection Neural Networks for Initial Value Problems of ODEs and index-1 DAEs.
+Chaos, 2023.**

 Last revised by G. Fabiani, March 15, 2023